 When will menopause start?

-Firstly it is important to say that hormones can start to change and get out of balance years before the menopause!
+Firstly it is important to say that hormones can start to change and get out of balance years before menopause!
 Many women find that from their 40s, their periods are never the same.
 Hormones begin to decline but at different rates: usually progesterone declines before oestrogen.
 Even if the periods are still regular, women may notice that they suffer from much worse PMS, or experience hot flushes before their periods, or start to feel foggy, or increasingly anxious and unable to cope.

 Premenopausal and Perimenopause Symptoms

 The menstrual periods may become much heavier with cramps.
 Then the interval between periods may reduce so that they are coming more frequently.
 Later the periods might get much more irregular and infrequent and when they are some months apart, more frequent hot flushes may come because now oestrogen is also starting to fall.
-This usually happens closer to the menopause.
+This usually happens closer to menopause.

-The perimenopause is particularly characterised as oestrogen levels swinging about which can cause a multitude of changing symptoms such as:
+Perimenopause is particularly characterised as oestrogen levels swinging about which can cause a multitude of changing symptoms such as:

 - bursts of hot flushes